alf45tar/PedalinoMini/README.md

 Interface|Description
 :--------|:----------
 USB MIDI| Plug&play USB MIDI interface.
 Requires additional hardware (see schematic).
 Legacy MIDI| Legacy serial MIDI interface with 5 pins DIN connectors.
-Require additional hardware (see schematic).
+Requires additional hardware (see schematic).
 RTP-MIDI| RTP-MIDI also know as AppleMIDI or Network MIDI.
 It is based on UDP protocol and it requires WiFi. ipMIDI| ipMIDI is based on UDP protocol and it requires WiFi.
 BLE MIDI| Requires Bluetooth Low Energy (BLE).